 Anastrozole: side effects

-Common side effects associated with the use of aromatase inhibitors include: hot flashes, joint pain, weakness, fatigue, mood swings, depression, high blood pressure, swelling of hands / feet, and headache.
+Common side effects associated with the use of aromatase inhibitors include hot flashes, joint pain, weakness, fatigue, mood swings, depression, high blood pressure, swelling of hands/feet, and headache.
 Aromatase inhibitors can also lead to a decrease in bone mineral density, which can trigger the development of osteoporosis and increase the number of fractures in susceptible patients.
-Some people may also experience side effects such as problems with the gastrointestinal system, nausea and vomiting.
+Some people may also experience side effects such as problems with the gastrointestinal system, nausea, and vomiting.
 Aromatase inhibitors can harm fetal development, and should not be allowed to use them during pregnancy.
-When receiving the male (non-label), to reduce levels of estrogens during prolonged periods of steroid therapy, aromatase inhibitors can increase the risk of cardiovascular disease (CVD), holding a positive effect of estrogen on cholesterol levels.
-Studies have shown that the combination of steroids with a tendency to aromatization, such as testosterone enanthate, inhibitor of aromatase inhibition is more pronounced in high density lipoprotein (HDL, “good” cholesterol).
-Since an agonist / antagonist estrogen receptor Nolvadex does not usually as antiestrogen (negative) effect on the cholesterol levels, it is usually preferable to bodybuilders and male athletes who have problems with the cardiovascular system than aromatase inhibitors.
+When receiving the male (non-label), to reduce levels of estrogens during prolonged periods how tall is Jon skywalker of steroid therapy, aromatase inhibitors can increase the risk of cardiovascular disease (CVD), holding a positive effect of estrogen on cholesterol levels.
+Studies have shown that the combination of steroids with a tendency to aromatization, such as testosterone enanthate, an inhibitor of aromatase inhibition is more pronounced in high-density lipoprotein (HDL, “good” cholesterol).
+Since an agonist/antagonist estrogen receptor Nolvadex does not usually an antiestrogen (negative) effect on the cholesterol levels, it is usually preferable to bodybuilders and male athletes who have problems with the cardiovascular system than aromatase inhibitors.

 Anastrozole is approved by the FDA as a means for further treatment of postmenopausal women with hormone-positive early breast cancer, as an agent for the treatment of postmenopausal women with hormone-positive or locally advanced metastatic breast cancer, and for the treatment of breast cancer in women in postmenopausal women after tamoxifen therapy.
 In all cases, the accepted dosage of 1 mg per day to stop disease progression.
-To mitigate the estrogenic side effects of anabolic / androgenic steroids, male athletes and body builders typically take anastrozole in a dosage of 0.5 mg to 1 mg per day.
+To mitigate the estrogenic side effects of anabolic/androgenic steroids, male athletes and bodybuilders typically take anastrozole in a dosage of 0.5 mg to 1 mg per day.
 In some cases, to reduce the accumulation of sufficient estrogen dose is half a tablet (0.5 mg) every other day.
-When used in combination with an easy flavoring androgens, such as testosterone or methandrostenolone (Dianabol, Methandienone), the drug is able to effectively block gynecomastia and water retention.
+When used in combination with easy flavoring androgens, such as testosterone or methandrostenolone (Dianabol, Methandienone), the drug can effectively block gynecomastia and water retention.
 Furthermore, Anastrozole can be used as a fat burner, since the accumulation of fat is also related to estrogen levels.
-As a result of taking the drug, the user can expect improved physique that gets more pronounced, the dried kind.
-The product is of interest to athletes during the diet phase / drying.
-It should be noted that the absorption anastrozole not affect food intake, and the drug may be taken with meals or between meals.
+As a result of taking the drug, the user can expect an improved physique that gets more pronounced, the dried kind.
+The product is of interest to athletes during the diet phase/drying.
+It should be noted that the absorption of anastrozole does not affect food intake, and the drug may be taken with meals or between meals.